23 Top Movies for Chinese Learners in 2025

 To Live” should be at the top of anyone’s list of the best Chinese movies.
 It highlights the changes occurring in families during this turbulent time.

-The flick also depicts everything from comedy to heartbreak, birth to death, and everything between.
+The flick also depicts everything from comedy to heartbreak, birth to death, and everything in between.

 Learn Chinese with movies

 This is a culturally rich film with unique advantages for Chinese students.
-Also, the dialogue is usually easy enough for intermediate-level Chinese learners.
-You can follow with or without subtitles.
+The dialogue is usually easy enough for intermediate-level Chinese learners, and you can follow it with or without subtitles.

 2. Mulan (花木兰) — 2020

 Mulan is one of the most well-known Disney princesses.
-However, a movie was also released in 2020 in the Chinese language.
+However, a movie was also released in 2020 in Chinese.

-When Mulan’s father is called to be a part of the army because of war, he cannot go due to his illness.
+When Mulan’s father is called to serve in the army because of war, he cannot go due to his illness.
 Mulan takes his place and impersonates herself as a male soldier.
-She must conceal her true identity and battle in the army to defend her nation.
+She must conceal her identity and battle in the army to defend her nation.

-This film may not teach you much about the Chinese language or pick up too much vocabulary.
-Still, it is a terrific method to understand more about Chinese legends and myths, history, culture, and filial piety, which are sacred in Chinese culture.
+This film may not teach you much about the Chinese language or introduce you to too much vocabulary.
+Still, it is a terrific method for understanding more about Chinese legends and myths, history, culture, and filial piety, which are sacred in Chinese culture.

 3. Crouching Tiger, Hidden Dragon (卧虎藏龙 / Wò hǔ cáng lóng) — 2000

-Directed by internationally acclaimed director Ang Lee in 2000, Crouching Tiger, Hidden Dragon is a period movie.
-It was set in the 19th century.
+Crouching Tiger, Hidden Dragon was directed by internationally acclaimed director Ang Lee in 2000.
+It is a period movie set in the 19th century.

 This is one of the most captivating films in the Wuxia genre (a Chinese literature genre that depicts the exploits of ancient Chinese martial artists).